thoughtbot/ember-cli-rails/README.md

 ### Mounting multiple Ember applications

-Rendering Ember applications from routes other than `/` requires additional configuration.
+Rendering Ember applications to paths other than `/` requires additional configuration.

 Consider a scenario where you had Ember applications named `frontend` and